-We hypothesized that there would be a relationship between vocal variation in yellow-naped amazon contact calls and geographic distance.
+We hypothesized that the dialect patterns seen in the southern portion of the yellow-naped amazon would also be seen in the norther portion.
 To answer this question, we recorded contact calls from yellow-naped amazon populations in Costa Rica, Nicaragua, Honduras, Guatemala, and Mexico from 2016-2019.
 We expected to see a mosaic pattern of geographic variation in the contact calls, where calls within populations are more similar in their acoustic structure than between populations (Wright & Dahlin, 2018).
 Spectrographic cross-correlation (SPCC) plots, which illustrate the distribution of calls in two-dimensional acoustic space, were used as a means of assessing the similarity of variants.
 If contact calls were geographically distributed in a mosaic pattern, then the SPCC analyses would indicate dissimilarity between sites.
 Our principal component analysis should mirror these results through identification of variation trends within call components.
 We also used a mantel-based spectrographic autocorrelation to evaluate the relationship between geographic location and similarity of contact call acoustic structure.
 We predicted variants would show dissimilarity between neighboring sites.

-Alternatively, variation in yellow-naped amazon contact calls could be graded, or clinal.
+Alternatively, variation in yellow-naped amazon contact calls could be graded, or clinal across the species range.
 In this case, we expected to see the acoustic structure of calls progressively diverge from one end of the range to the other (Lee, Podos, & Sung, 2019).
 SPCC and PCA analyses would depict neighboring variants as being more similar, while geographically separated variants would appear more dissimilar.
 Calls would show a linear decrease in similarity, such that increasing geographic distance would be associated with acoustic dissimilarity.

 MATERIALS AND METHODS